 The Local Plan review will need to demonstrate that the district’s housing needs are being met and proposals by the Government to reform the National Planning Policy Framework (NPPF) will see the number of homes that need to be delivered in the District increase significantly.

-With the existing Local Plan now significantly out of date and housing targets increasing, Bloor Homes is beginning to process of preparing an outline planning application while continuing to promote the site through the new Local Plan.
+With the existing Local Plan now significantly out of date and housing targets increasing following changes to the National Planning Policy Framework (NPPF) announced by the Government, Bloor Homes submitted an outline planning application in late 2024 while continuing to promote the site through the new Local Plan.
+The outline planning application was approved by Lichfield District Council in November 2025.
 This will enable the early delivery of much-needed new homes at a site that has been acknowledged by the District Council as being suitable for this purpose, protecting sites that have been deemed less suitable in light of anticipated shortfalls in housing delivery numbers in the district under the new National Planning Policy Framework.

 Local Plans are the key documents through which local planning authorities set out a vision and framework for the future development of the area, engaging with their communities in doing so.
 Local Plans address needs and opportunities in relation to housing, the local economy, community facilities and infrastructure.
 The Local Plan provides a degree of certainty for communities, businesses and investors, and a framework for guiding decisions on individual planning applications.